Simultaneous Range and Speed Estimation Using MFSK Waveform

 x_dechirp = reshape(xr(numsamp_step:numsamp_step:end),2,).'; fs_dechirp = 1/(2*mfskwaveform.StepTime);

 As in the case of FMCW signals, the MFSK waveform is processed in the frequency domain.
-Next figures shows the frequency spectrums of the received echos corresponding to the two sweeps.
+The following figures show the frequency spectrums of the received echos corresponding to the two sweeps.

 Note that there are two peaks in each frequency spectrum indicating two targets.
-In addition, the peaks are at the identical locations in both returns so there is no ghost targets.
+In addition, the peaks are at the same locations in both returns so there are no ghost targets.

 To detect the peaks, one can use a CFAR detector.
 Once detected, the beat frequencies as well as the phase differences between two spectra are computed at the peak locations.

 Finally, the beat frequencies and phase differences are used to estimate the range and speed.
-Depending on how one constructs the phase difference, the equations are slightly different.
-For the approach shown in this example, it can be shown that the range and speed satisfies the following relation:
+Depending on how you construct the phase difference, the equations are slightly different.
+For the approach shown in this example, it can be shown that the range and speed satisfy the following relation:

 where is the beat frequency, is the phase difference, is the wavelength, is the propagation speed, is the step time, is the frequency offset, is the sweep slope, is the range, and is the speed.
-Based on the equation, the range and speed are estimated below:
+Based on the equation, the range and speed are estimated as follows.

 r_est = 1×2 54.8564 49.6452